This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The key to determining whether or not the reddening of your jade plant is “bad” is control.

-If your jade plants turn red, and this is unintentional, you should take time to assess why it’s happening, especially if it comes on suddenly.
+If your jade plants turn red, which is unintentional, you should assess why it’s happening, especially if it comes on suddenly.
 Turning red due to out-of-control watering, temperature, or fertilization isn’t lethal for your jade plant, but it can cause it to decline in health and may eventually lead to its demise over time.

 What colors do jade plants come in?